3dyd/yt-dlp-builds/README.md

 To do that it uses Vista-compatible Python ([3dyd/cpython#v3.12.11-vista](https://github.com/3dyd/cpython/releases/tag/v3.12.11-vista)) and PyInstaller ([3dyd/pyinstaller-builds](https://github.com/3dyd/pyinstaller-builds)).

+Releases in this repository are built from the same tags as [official releases](https://github.com/yt-dlp/yt-dlp/releases/).

 ## How to Build

 To make your own build, fork this repository and go to `Actions` → `build` → `Run workflow`.